opensearch-project/opensearch-plugin-template-java/README.md

 ```

 ### Update the tests
-Notice that in the tests we are checking that the plugin was installed by sending a GET `/_cat/plugins` request to the cluster and expecting `plugin-template` to be in the response.
+Notice that in the tests we are checking that the plugin was installed by sending a GET `/_cat/plugins` request to the cluster and expecting `rename` to be in the response.
-In order for the tests to pass you must change `plugin-template` in `TemplatePluginIT.java` and in `10_basic.yml` to be the `pluginName` you defined in the `build.gradle` file in the previous section.
+In order for the tests to pass you must change `rename` in `RenamePluginIT.java` and in `10_basic.yml` to be the `pluginName` you defined in the `build.gradle` file in the previous section.

 ### Running the tests
 You may need to install OpenSearch and build a local artifact for the integration tests and build tools ([Learn more here](https://github.com/opensearch-project/opensearch-plugins/blob/main/BUILDING.md)):